3dct/open_iA-superbuild/README.md

 2. Run the graphical user interface version of CMake:
   - Enter the cloned repository folder under "Where is the source code"
   - Enter the folder you wish that vtk, itk and open\_iA sources and binaries shall be put in, under "Where to build the binaries".
+    **Note:** On Windows, take care that the full path string of the folder specified in "Where you build the binaries" is very short; ideally something like `C:\open_iA_sb`.
+The exact possible maximum length is currently untested, but we have tested that it's safe with paths shorter than 20 characters.
+For example `C:\open_iA\build` (16 characters) should work, while `C:\open_iA\superbuild-bin` (25 characters) is definitely too long (for someone interested in technical details: the path will be incorporated into command lines created by CMake; and on Windows, there is a limit of 32.768 characters on the length of a command; and in some created command lines, the chosen path appears many times).
   - If you have a folder where you are caching or want to cache downloaded archives of any of the libraries built by the superbuild, adapt `ARCHIVE_DIR`.
-This can save download bandwidth, as existing source code archives are taken from there and not downloaded again (default: /archives subfolder of your binary folder)
+This can save download bandwidth, as existing source code archives are taken from there and not downloaded again (default: /archives subfolder of your binaries folder)
   - Press "Configure"
   - When asked for a build environment:
-    - On Linux, use the usually pre-selected "Unix Makefiles"
+    - On Linux, use the usually pre-selected "Unix Makefiles"; "ninja" should also work, if you have ninja build tools installed (see prerequisites above)
-    - On Windows, use the 64 bit version of the respective Visual Studio toolchain, e.g. "Visual Studio 16 2019 Win64" for Visual Studio 2019 ("Visual Studio 16 2019" as generator and "x64" as platform on CMake versions >= 3.14)
+    - On Windows, use the 64 bit version of the respective Visual Studio toolchain, e.g. "Visual Studio 17 2022" as generator (and "x64" as platform, but this is default anyway).
   - If Qt is installed in a non-standard folder, you will see a corresponding error.
-You will have to adapt the `QT_DIR` to point to the "lib/cmake/Qt5" (/"lib/cmake/Qt6") subdirectory of the respective version/build directory in the Qt installation folder (e.g. `5.15.2/msvc2019_64/lib/cmake/Qt5`).
+You will have to adapt the `QT_DIR` to point to the "lib/cmake/Qt6" (/"lib/cmake/Qt6") subdirectory of the respective version/build directory in the Qt installation folder (e.g. `6.4.3/msvc2019_64/lib/cmake/Qt6`).
   - In case you want to change some default options (for example to enable more than the default set of modules), check [Configuration Options](#configuration-options).

 ### 4. Build Everything